Foundational research

 Whole human on a chip appears

-Given the ability to link several organoids and systems together, we find molecules that enhance reproductive health, prevent pregnancy loss, and enhance foetal health.
+Given the ability to link several organoids and systems together, we find molecules that enhance reproductive health, prevent pregnancy loss and enhance foetal health.
 Better understanding of human development leads to new insights into how to augment foetal health and prevent diseases.
+Observing specific organoid cell types affected by specific mutations in one specific gene accelerates understanding of complex developmental disorders.

 Foundational research - Anticipation Scores